cianedanan/reading-notes/class5.md

 * External CSS.
     * External styles are defined within the link element, inside the head section of an HTML page
-    * Can be written in any text editor and must be sved with a .css extension
+    * Can be written in any text editor and must be saved with a .css extension
     * Shouldn't contain any HTML tags

 * Internal CSS.